 Receiving water quality parameters to be measured in Mā'ili Stream are: temperature, dissolved oxygen (DO), pH, salinity, turbidity, and total suspended solids (TSS).
+Turbidity, TSS, pH and oil&grease will be sampled from the construction dewatering discharge.
 Photographs of the work site, sampling stations, and project BMPs will be taken by monitoring personnel during each scheduled sampling event.
 Photographs will include a date and time stamp or that information will be embedded in the metadata associated with the digital photograph files.
 Visual inspections of project BMPs will also be made by field samplers at the time of sampling.